Defining Diversity and Why It Matters

 - Create a safe place or channel for feedback, from the beginning.

-Whether it’s a direct message, email inbox, mailbox or office hours, new hires should know where they can comfortably share feedback and ideas about the company’s culture or commitment to diversity and inclusion.
+Whether it’s a direct message, email inbox, physical suggestion box, or office hours, new hires should know where they can comfortably share feedback and ideas about the company’s culture or commitment to diversity and inclusion.

 Paycor’s Recruiting Solutions Can Help

-The research and recommendations in this guide are a great starting point for helping you strategically approach diversity and inclusion at your organization.
-At Paycor, we’re committed to building products to help you tackle the challenges that matter most.
+The recommendations in this guide are a great starting point for helping you strategically approach diversity and inclusion at your organization.
+At Paycor, we’re committed to building solutions to help your most pressing recruiting challenges.
 Here’s how:

 Diversity-Focused Dashboards in Paycor Analytics